supa2/Automaton/Introduction.md

 ### Callbacks & Lambda expressions ###

-Anytime you use one of the on* methods, like button.onPress(), you have the choice between sending an event to another component object and calling a callback fuction.
+Anytime you use one of the on* methods, like button.onPress(), you have the choice between sending an event to another component object and calling a callback function.
 You could use a callback to modify the example above so that one button toggles two leds.

 ```c++
 void callback( int idx, int v, int up ) {